-I have written a lot in these articles about just what it means to dwell in the shelter of the Most High and abide in the shadow of the Almighty.
+I have written a lot in these articles about just what it means to dwell in the shadow of God.

 From the Sermon on the Mount, where it is plain that we are being called to dwell in the Kingdom of God here and now, to Jesus’ last words to us in Rev 21 where we are given a powerful vision to hold onto of the Kingdom of God now on the earth and here, we are encouraged to have a vision and to live that vision of God’s Kingdom now.

 Our article on living in a Broken World is all about ensuring that we work NOW to bring about the Kingdom of God.